-The Board of the Financial Ombudsman Service Australia, FOS, today released a final status report showing it has implemented all the key recommendations from its independent review conducted in 2013.
+In September, the Board of the Financial Ombudsman Service (FOS) Australia, released a final status report showing FOS has implemented all the key recommendations from its independent review conducted in 2013.

 Chairman of the FOS Board, Professor, The Hon.
 Michael Lavarch AO said: “On behalf of the Board, I am pleased to report the recommendations made by the independent reviewers, and accepted by the FOS Board, have now all been addressed by FOS.